 Bunny Mellon’s Oak Spring Gardens

 At Oak Spring, three levels of parterres are abloom with roses, peonies, lavender and a bounty of self-seeding perennials and annuals, many of which are happy accidents that Bunny embraced.
 One of her gardeners happily reminisced that once he pulled a weed from a border only to be chided later by Bunny who’d brought guests down that path especially to see “her dandelion.”
 Many of the beds are bordered by low, clipped boxwood hedges.
 Today, Bunny’s infectious passion for nature’s beauty is evident in the work of Oak Spring’s staff, such as Horticulturist Judy Zatsick you can be seen around the property, caring for all gardens including the espalier lining the allée (seen above).
-To see and read more about the other garden elements and the 2021 Historic Garden Week tour, click here.
+To see and read more about the other garden elements, click here.

 “[A garden’s] greatest reality is not reality, for a garden, hovering always in a state of becoming, sums its own past and its future.” – Bunny Mellon